 PRIVATE ACUPUNCTURE TREATMENTS

-Individualized treatment sessions take place in a private office setting on a comfortable acupuncture treatment bed.
-All modalities of Chinese Medicine are offered, including but not limited to: acupuncture, cupping, moxibustion, gua sha, and herbal/dietary/lifestyle recommendations.
-If you want focused attention and time to speak with your practitioner, a private treatment with Tessa Nagel is for you.
+Individualized treatment sessions take place in a private, peaceful setting on a comfortable acupuncture treatment table.
+Tessa offers a full range of traditional Chinese Medicine modalities, including acupuncture, cupping, moxibustion, gua sha, and personalized herbal, dietary and lifestyle recommendations.

 What Tessa’s Patients Have to Say…